Amazon Fire OS Platform Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Amazon Fire OS devices, such as the Kindle Fire HDX.

 See the following for more detailed platform-specific information:

 For more information about the Amazon WebView API, please see the Amazon Developer Portal's HTML5 Hybrid Apps page.
 For questions about getting started and other support issues, please see the Amazon Developer Portal Forums - HTML5 Hybrid Apps.

 Requirements and Support

-Developing Cordova apps for Amazon Fire OS requires the Android SDK and the Amazon WebView SDK.
-Check the requirements for these SDKs at the links below:
+Developing Cordova apps for Amazon Fire OS requires installation of a variety of support files, including everything needed for Android development, as well as the Amazon WebView SDK.
+Check the list below for the required installs:

 Install the Android SDK from

 may be presented with a choice of where to install the SDK, otherwise

 You'll need to run the Android SDK Manager (